Studio Spotlight: Nancy Jones + 5 tips for costume making

 5. Combine stitching with gluing in the construction of costumes.
 My favourite glue to use is Uhu.

-Nancy’s Aardman Academy Shirt Tales: Costume Making course takes place between 7-9th October 2020.
+Nancy’s Aardman Academy Shirt Tales: Costume Making course takes place between 7-8th October 2020 via Zoom.
 Register your interest here.